Did you know?

 - We are very proud of our public education system in Tasmania.

 - The Department of Education is responsible for education from the Early Years to Year 12 and Vocational Education and Training (VET) delivered through schools and senior secondary schools as well as adult learning (Libraries Tasmania).

 - This includes all public pre-Kinder, Kindergarten, primary, secondary and senior secondary education around the state, including education delivered flexibly or via eLearning.

-- There are 12 Child and Family Centres which are places where families with children aged from birth to five years can go to access a range of services.
+- There are 12 Child and Family Learning Centres which are places where families with children aged from birth to five years can go to access a range of services.

 - There are just under 200 Tasmanian Government schools and senior secondary schools around the state.

 - The Department of Education provides many services to support the social and emotional wellbeing of students as well as their learning needs.